shabbyrobe/nope/README.rst

 Nope! - Annotation Parser for PHP
 =================================

-Specify annotations in docblocs as JSON objects:
+Specify annotations in docblocs as JSON:

 .. code-block:: php